-When an estate settlement requires a credible, court-ready valuation, a qualified appraisal is the foundation upon which everything else is built.
-At Censeo Valuation Consultants, we provide professional appraisals that establish the fair market value of residential property as of a specific date, typically the date of passing.
-Our reports provide executors, beneficiaries, and attorneys with the defensible, independent data needed to move forward with absolute confidence.
+At Censeo Valuation Consultants, we establish the fair market value of residential property as of a specific date – typically the date of passing.
+Our reports give executors, beneficiaries, and attorneys the defensible, independent data needed to move forward with confidence.

 Why a Professional Estate Appraisal in Phoenix is Essential

-The Censeo Approach: Precision and Authority
+Our Estate Appraisal Approach: Precision and Authority

 Defensible Data for Every Stakeholder